scanner-research/scanner/docs/guide/graphs.rst

 Overview
 --------
 Scanner represents applications as *computation graphs*.
 The nodes in computation graphs are Scanner operations (check out the :ref:`operations` guide for more information) and the edges between operations represent streams of data consumed and produced by operations.
-Nodes in a computation graph are one of three types: input nodes (**Inputs**), function nodes (**Ops**), and output nodes (**Outputs**). **Inputs** read data from stored streams, such as the video stream we just created. **Ops** represent functions that transform their inputs into new outputs. **Outputs** write data to stored streams.
+Nodes in a computation graph are one of four types:

+- **Input nodes** (:code:`cl.io.Input`): read data from stored streams (:ref:`stored-streams`), such as from videos or previously generated metadata.
+- **Operation nodes** (:code:`cl.ops.XXX`): represent functions that transform their inputs into new outputs, such as performing a resize of a frame.
+- **Stream operation nodes** (:code:`cl.streams.XXX`):
+- **Output nodes** (:code:`cl.io.Output`): write data to empty stored streams.

-For example, let's look at computation graph with an operation that resizes frames:
+For example, let's look at a computation graph with an operation that resizes frames:

 .. code-block:: python